akilcodes-7/Bandit-CTF-Journey/Bandit-Level-01.md

 ### 🔐 Concept Learned

-This level demonstrates how Linux handles filenames that start with special characters.
+This level demonstrates how Linux handles filenames that begin with special characters.
-It shows why relative paths are important when working with files that could otherwise be interpreted as command options.
+It highlights why relative paths are required to avoid misinterpretation by the shell.

 ---

 ### 🛡️ Security Insight

-Improper handling of special characters in filenames can lead to command errors or unintended behavior.
+Files with special characters in their names can cause unexpected command behavior.
-Using explicit paths helps prevent misinterpretation and improves command reliability.
+Using explicit paths prevents accidental misuse and improves command reliability.